12-Week Group Coaching

 AUTHOR

-I'm school psychologist that has been helping kids like you mange their emotions and solve their social problems longer than you've been alive.
+I'm a sociologist that has been helping kids like you mange their emotions and solve their social problems longer than you've been alive.
 (20 years now!)

 SPEAKER